-- Was recognized as one of the top five consulting professionals with Cardno (a firm of 10,000 employees) (2018) - Awarded the Dr. John Doull Annual Lectureship at the Medical School at the University of Kansas for "How risk assessment can help lead decision making: Four case studies" Kansas City, MO, September 2017 - Awarded 2016 Best Published Paper for "A preliminary evaluation of immune stimulation following exposure to metal particles and ions using the mouse popliteal lymph node assay", (Tox Appl Pharm.
+- In 2021, he was ranked in the top 2% of the most productive scientists in America by Stanford University - Was recognized as one of the top five consulting professionals within Cardno (a firm of 5,000 employees) (2018) - Gave the Dr. John Doull Annual Lectureship at the Medical School at the University of Kansas for "How risk assessment can help inform decision making: Four case studies," Kansas City, MO, September 2017 - Awarded in 2016 the Best Published Paper for "A preliminary evaluation of immune stimulation following exposure to metal particles and ions using the mouse popliteal lymph node assay," (Tox Appl Pharm.
 308:77-90).
-Medical Device and Combination Product Specialty Section Society of Toxicology Annual Meeting, Baltimore, MD, March 2017. - Awarded 2014 Best Published Paper Regarding Medical Devices for "Toxicology-based cancer causation analysis of CoCr-containing hip implants: a quantitative assessment of genotoxicity and tumorigenicity studies" (J Appl Tox.

-34(9):939-967).
-Medical Device and Combination Product Specialty Section - Society of Toxicology Annual Meeting, San Diego, CA, March 2015.

-- Honored by Purdue School of Health Sciences as one of the most accomplished graduates in the history of the program (2015) - Elected a "Fellow" in the Society for Risk Analysis (2012) - Henry Smythe Award for contributions in toxicology to the field of occupational health, American Conference of Governmental Industrial Hygienists (ACGIH) (2010) - Ed Baier Award for significant contributions to the field of Industrial Hygiene, American Industrial Hygiene Association (AIHA) (2009) - Invited lecture at the International Conference on Risk Assessment, Lugano, Switzerland (2009) - Awarded the title of "Fellow" by the American Industrial Hygiene Assoc (2009) - Honorary Doctor of Engineering (2007) - Honorary Doctor of Science (2006) - Society of Toxicology, Best Published Paper Award in Risk Assessment (2002) - Society of Toxicology, Arnold J. Lehman Award for Contributions to the Practice of Risk Assessment and Toxicology (2002) - Purdue University Distinguished Alumnus Award, School of Health Sciences (2000) - Society of Toxicology, Best Platform Presentation in Risk Assessment Award at the 39th Annual Meeting (2000) - Society for Risk Analysis Outstanding Risk Practitioner Award (1997) - Society of Toxicology, Best Published Paper Award in the Field of Risk Assessment (1995) - Rose-Hulman Institute of Technology, Distinguished Alumni Award (1994) - AIHA Kusnetz Award for "distinguished contributions to the field by a person under 40 years of age" (1992) - American Men and Women in Science (1993-present) - Who's Who in America (1993-present) - Who's Who in the Health Sciences (1994-present) - Health Sciences Honorary (Alpha Chi Omega) (1980) - Chemical Engineering Honorary (Omega Chi Epsilon) (1974)
+Medical Device and Combination Product Specialty Section Society of Toxicology Annual Meeting, Baltimore, MD, March 2017. - Awarded in 2014 the Best Published Paper Regarding Medical Devices for "Toxicology - based cancer causation analysis of CoCr-containing hip implants: a quantitative assessment of genotoxicity and tumorigenicity studies" (J Appl Tox.
+34(9): 939-967.
+Medical Device and Combination Product Specialty Section - Society of Toxicology Annual Meeting, San Diego, CA, March 2015. - Honored by Purdue School of Health Sciences as one of the most accomplished graduates in the history of the program (2015) - Elected a "Fellow" in the Society for Risk Analysis (2012) - Awarded the Henry Smythe Award for contributions in toxicology to the field of occupational health, American Conference of Governmental Industrial Hygienists (ACGIH) (2010) - Awarded the Ed Baier Award for significant contributions to the field of Industrial Hygiene, American Industrial Hygiene Association (AIHA) (2009) - Invited to lecture at the International Conference on Risk Assessment, Lugano, Switzerland (2009) - Awarded the title of "Fellow" by the American Industrial Hygiene Assoc (2009) - Honorary Doctor of Engineering (2007) - Honorary Doctor of Science (2006) - Society of Toxicology, awarded the Best Published Paper Award in Risk Assessment (2002) - Society of Toxicology, awarded the Arnold J. Lehman Award for Contributions to the Practice of Risk Assessment and Toxicology (2002) - Awarded the Purdue University Distinguished Alumnus Award, School of Health Sciences (2000) - Society of Toxicology, awarded the Best Platform Presentation in Risk Assessment Award at the 39th Annual Meeting (2000) - Society for Risk Analysis Outstanding Risk Practitioner Award (1997) - Society of Toxicology, Best Published Paper Award in the Field of Risk Assessment (1995) - Rose-Hulman Institute of Technology, Distinguished Alumni Award (1994) - AIHA Kusnetz Award for "distinguished contributions to the field by a person under 40 years of age" (1992) - American Men and Women in Science (1993-present) - Who's Who in America (1993-present)

+- Who's Who in the Health Sciences (1994-present) - Health Sciences Honorary (Alpha Chi Omega) (1980) - Chemical Engineering Honorary (Omega Chi Epsilon) (1974)